Wide Bay Highway

 The Wide Bay Highway is a short state highway of Queensland, Australia running between Goomeri on the Burnett Highway and a junction on the Bruce Highway.
 From the junction it is 12 kilometres south to Gympie or 69 kilometres north to Maryborough.
-The length of the highway is 63 kilometres.
+The length of the highway is 62.6 kilometres.
+It is a state-controlled regional road (number 44A).

 At its western end the road continues from Goomeri as the Bunya Highway, connecting it to Dalby.